sonicretro/SonLVL/SonLVL/bin/Release/readme.txt

 How to use:
 Copy the INI file folder for your disassembly version to the folder with your disassembly.
-Run S2LVL, and Open S2LVL.ini in the folder you copied.
+Run SonLVL, and Open S2LVL.ini in the folder you copied.

 Controls:
 Up, Down, Left, Right: Move the camera by 16 pixels.
-Hold Shift: Move the camera by 128 pixels.
+Hold Shift: Move the camera by 256 or 128 pixels.
 Hold Ctrl: Move the camera to the edge of the level.
 Ctrl+O: Open
 Ctrl+S: Save